Biden pledged to make the Fed more diverse. His remaining nominations will test that commitment.

 The White House is considering Richard Cordray, the first director of the Consumer Financial Protection Bureau, according to people familiar with the nomination process.
 On Tuesday, Sen. Sherrod Brown (D-Ohio) said “he was talking to the White House about [Cordray] and a number of other people.”

-For the Fed’s banking cop, the administration is also considering Sarah Bloom Raskin, a former Fed governor and former deputy secretary of the Treasury Department.
+For the post of Fed banking cop, the administration is also considering Sarah Bloom Raskin, a former Fed governor and former deputy secretary of the Treasury Department.
 Bloomberg News on Wednesday also reported that Atlanta Fed President Raphael Bostic is in the mix.
-Bostic is the first Black president to lead one of the Federal Reserve’s regional banks.
+Bostic is the first Black president of a Federal Reserve regional bank.
 Cordray and Raskin are both White.

 For months, left-leaning economists and others close to the Hill and White House have been pushing Biden to nominate Lisa Cook, one of the country’s preeminent economists, to the Fed.
-Cook, who is currently at Michigan State University, also worked at the White House’s Council of Economic Advisers during the Obama administration and has had visiting appointments at the National Bureau of Economic Research, the University of Michigan, and the Federal Reserve Banks of New York, Chicago, Minneapolis and Philadelphia.
+Cook, who is at Michigan State University, also worked at the White House’s Council of Economic Advisers during the Obama administration and has had visiting appointments at the National Bureau of Economic Research, the University of Michigan, and the Federal Reserve Banks of New York, Chicago, Minneapolis and Philadelphia.

 If chosen by Biden, Cook would be the first Black woman nominated to the Fed board.
 Cook did not respond to a request for comment.

-Also widely discussed for a Fed opening is William Spriggs, chief economist to the AFL-CIO and a professor in Howard University’s economics department.
+Also widely discussed for a Fed opening is William Spriggs, the chief economist to the AFL-CIO and a professor in Howard University’s economics department.
 From 2009 to 2012, Spriggs also served as assistant secretary for the Office of Policy at the Department of Labor, a role that required Senate confirmation.
 Spriggs, who is Black, declined to comment.

 Brown has previously called attention to the dearth of Black economists within the Fed system.
-During a Senate Banking Committee hearing in September, he asked Powell and Treasury Secretary Janet L. Yellen if the Fed would be more successful if “Black women had a voice and a seat at the table.”
-Yellen and Powell both agreed.
+During a Senate Banking Committee hearing in September, he asked Powell and Treasury Secretary Janet Yellen whether the Fed would be more successful if “Black women had a voice and a seat at the table.”
+Yellen and Powell both agreed that it would.

-There has been an open seat on the board of governors all year, and Fed watchers on the left have been frustrated that the administration hasn’t moved faster to nominate a Black economist.
+There has been an open seat on the board of governors all year, and Fed watchers on the left have been frustrated that the administration hasn’t moved faster to nominate a Black economist to fill it.

 “It’s definitely overdue,” said Fanta Traore, co-founder of the Sadie Collective, which works to bring more Black and Brown women into economics.
 “Having everyone wait for so long is taking away from the impact that could be had in this current moment.
-It’s urgent and it should be taken care of ASAP.”
+It’s urgent, and it should be taken care of ASAP.”

 The wait for Biden’s remaining nominees coincides with two other leadership changes at the Fed.
-In September, the presidents of the Dallas and Boston reserve banks — Robert Kaplan and Eric Rosengren, respectively — left their posts amid scrutiny of their stock-trading behavior during the covid crisis.
+In September, the presidents of the Dallas and Boston reserve banks — Robert Kaplan and Eric Rosengren, respectively — left their posts amid scrutiny of their stock-trading behavior during the pandemic.

 The White House does not nominate presidents of the Fed’s 12 regional banks; those decisions are made at the district level.
 But regional bank presidents rotate as voting members of the Fed committee that sets monetary policy.
 Fed watchers say their vacancies also present a key opportunity for more diversity within the Fed’s top ranks.